‘Teen Mom OG’: Farrah Abraham’s Mother Believes She May Be Mentally Ill, Reports ‘In Touch’

 Teen Mom OG star Farrah Abraham’s mother, Debra Danielson, is speaking out about her daughter’s behavior.
 Debra says she believes that Farrah may actually be suffering from mental illness, claiming she believes her daughter struggles with narcissism and borderline personality disorder.

 According to a March 16 report by In Touch Weekly Magazine, Debra Danielson is opening up about Farrah Abraham’s personal struggles.
-The Teen Mom OG grandmother claims that while she believes Farrah suffers from mental illness that “all is not lost.”
+The Teen Mom OG grandmother claims that while she believes Farrah suffers from mental illness, “all is not lost.”
 Danielson went on to say that she knows her daughter is kind and loving “deep down.”
 Danielson also called Abraham “sweet and very compassionate” and commended her for working “extremely hard.”
 However, she did suggest that Farrah may need to take some time away from the spotlight in order to “get healthy” and “heal” from whatever is ailing her.

 “If you have borderline personality disorder, if you have narcissism, if you have any of these kinds of things, they’re all highly treatable.
 All is not lost.
 I will say that, deep down inside, I know my daughter is kind, is loving, she is sweet and very compassionate.
 I think she works extremely hard.
 I think she needs to step back a moment and take some time and get healthy and take time for herself so she can heal.”